digitalequation/sparrow-sdk-php/README.md

 ### 5. Laravel configuration publishing

-Run `php artisan vendor:publish` to publish this package configuration.
+Run `php artisan vendor:publish` to publish this package's configuration.
 Afterwards you can edit `config/sparrow-sdk.php` to suit your needs.

 By default, the configuration file makes use of the `SPARROW_MKEY` env variable.
 If this variable is not set, then the Facade instance will be created with no attached merchant key.